Starting Secondary School: Tips for Parents

 And yes, your child is no longer the teeny little person they were when you were waving them goodbye on their first day of primary school but they're moving from a place where they were one of the big ones to a place where they're one of the little ones again.
 However excited they are at all the great stuff that lies ahead, they're bound to be feeling a few first-week nervous flutters, too.

 So, what can you do as a parent to help ease the transition from primary to senior school – especially if you're feeling a bit daunted yourself?
 I've done this three times now, once with each of my children, and I've learnt some key things along the way.
 Here are some top tips for starting secondary school.
 Also, discover our step by step guide on how to create a healthy after school routine that meets your child's needs, winds them down gently and sets them up for a great day tomorrow.
-Also discover our top tips for the first day of school.
+Also discover our top tips for the first day of school and how to help your children make friends at school.

 Everything you'll need for starting secondary school | Getting ready for secondary school | Plan your journey | The night before secondary school starts | The first day of secondary school